withastro/starlight/docs/src/content/docs/reference/plugins.md

 Hooks are functions which Starlight calls to run plugin code at specific times.

-### `hooks.init`
+### `i18n:setup`

-Plugin initialization function called before Starlight is initialized (during the [`astro:config:setup`](https://docs.astro.build/en/reference/integrations-reference/#astroconfigsetup) integration hook).
+Plugin internationalization setup function called when Starlight is initialized (during the [`astro:config:setup`](https://docs.astro.build/en/reference/integrations-reference/#astroconfigsetup) integration hook).
-The `init` hook can currently only be used to inject translations.
+The `i18n:setup` hook can be used to inject translations strings for the plugin in various locales.
+These translations will be available in the [`config:setup`](#configsetup) hook and plugin UI.

 This hook is called with the following options: